leon-thomm/Ryven/docs/README.md

 A very handy feature.
 The special actions attribute is a dictionary and holds information about accessible right-click operations which then will automatically be created when right clicking on a node.
 A possible entry would be

-            self.special_actions['print something'] = {'method': m(self.action_print_something)}
+            self.special_actions['print something'] = {'method': M(self.action_print_something)}

 In this case, a method _action_print_something_ would need to exist which gets triggered when the user clicks on _print something_.

         def action_print_something(self):
             print('Hello World!')

 You can define as many actions for your node as you want and you can totally edit this dict at any time.
-Just make sure to instead of directly using the method's object, use the m() method (always do that when referencing methods).
+Just make sure to instead of directly using the method's object, use M(\<method\>) (always do that when referencing methods).
 It ensures that this method can be live edited in Ryven and that the references get updated.

 ## API